softwareconstruction240/softwareconstruction/instruction/java-fundamentals/java-fundamentals.md

 }
 ```

-## Class Path
+## Classpath

-If you are importing packages from a third party library, or referencing code that you have written that is outside the path of the currently executing class, you must tell the `java` program where to find the compiled byte code class files.
+If you are importing packages from a third party library, or referencing code that you have written that is outside the path of the currently executing class, you must tell the `java` program where to find the compiled bytecode class files.
 You do this by providing the `classpath`, or `cp`, parameter to the `java` program, that represents the location of the external code.

 For example, if you had a `Hello` class file in a `Demo` package, it could import classes from a completely different directory structure by using the `cp` parameter.
-To specify multiple class path directories, you need to separate your paths with a `:` on Linux based operating systems, and a `,` on Windows based systems.
+To specify multiple classpath directories, you need to separate your paths with a `:` on Linux based operating systems, and a `,` on Windows based systems.

 ```sh
 ➜  java -cp .:~/prod Demo.Hello